Jade Unified Security Framework (USF)

 Other Countermeasures

 Network monitoring is also very important.
-We have used Zabbix in the past with very good results.
+We used Zabbix in the past with very good results.
 It integrates SNMP based checks and monitoring with custom checks and notification scripts.
 The excellent visual representation of network and server health greatly assists in the administration of the network and is easy to integrate with USF tools.